Jump to section

 For the veterinarian, diagnosis of the snake bite is straightforward if observed by the owner.
 Otherwise, a bitten horse will present with additional symptoms that may include a very swollen limb, bleeding at the wound site or signs of shock.

 A compression wrap/tourniquet may help slow the spread of venom, though tourniquets on the face are not indicated.
 Keep the horse calm and the heart pumping naturally until veterinary care comes available.
 If possible, wash the wound with soap and water.
 Applying hot or cold compresses is not recommended.

 Antivenin is key to the treatment of a poisoned horse, and is effective when administered within 24 hours of the incident.
 If the bite was observed, any details about the snake’s appearance will guide the choice of product.
 Veterinary treatment will include fluid therapy, corticosteroids, pain medication, wound care, tetanus and antibiotics.

 Once past the acute phase of treatment, the horse should be checked every 3-6 months for subsequent complications such as heart or kidney damage, anemia, or respiratory problems.
 The horse remains at risk for cardiac failure in the months following the original incident.
 Vigilance should be maintained during exercise; shortness of breath, exercise resistance and weakness may suggest heart failure.

 *Wag! may collect a share of sales or other compensation from the links on this page.
 Items are sold by the retailer, not Wag!.

 0 found helpful

 I had a llama get bit by some thing.
 Her face swelled up and passed away before the vet arrived.
 I drew blood and had it tested.
 Will the blood work show any indication if it was a snake that bit her?

-Add a comment to Ice ice Baby's experience
+Ice ice Baby's Owner